 - 1. Submit evidence of a recent (within one year) physical examination, using a form provided by the College and available from the Health Sciences Admissions Coordinator. - 2.
 Must show proof of a current tetanus vaccination.
-It is also strongly recommended that the student receive the pre-exposure rabies vaccine.
-If a student opts to receive the rabies vaccine, it should be completed by the Fall Semester of the first year.
-If a student has already received the vaccine, proof of an adequate blood titer within the previous 2 years should be provided.
-If a student declines the rabies vaccine then a waiver must be signed.
+It is also required that the student receive the pre-exposure rabies vaccine.
+The series must be completed by the beginning date of the Spring Semester of the first year.
+If a student has already received the vaccine, an official lab report showing immunity by positive blood titer for rabies antibodies within the previous 2 years must be provided.
+If a student declines the rabies vaccine or is unable to complete the vaccine requirements, they will not progress in the program.